liuvivian625/JobCompare/GroupProject/Docs/UseCaseModel.md

     - Post-condition: show a table comparing the two jobs, displaying, for each job Title, Company, Location, Yearly salary adjusted for cost of living, Yearly bonus adjusted for cost of living, Number of Stock Option Shares Offered, Home Buying Program fund, Personal Choice Holidays, Monthly Internet Stipend
     - Scenarios:
         - Normal: user has saved at least two job offers or one offer one current job, the program proceeds.
-        - Exception: the number of offers user selected does not equals to two, will receive alter to select two offers before proceeding.
+        - Exception: the number of offers user selected less than two, will receive alter to select two offers before proceeding.

 - Return to Main
     - Requirements: return to main page